martinkean/Nga-Tipu-Aotearoa-HTML-CSS-Eleventy/README.md

 1. Got to the green CODE button
 2. Choose: 'Open with Github Desktop'
 3. OPEN in Visual Studio Code
-4. CUSTOMISE with your pwn typography, colours, and layout
+4. CUSTOMISE with your own typography, colours, and layout.